-Knowing who is taking what action on which item in your Power BI tenant can be critical in helping your organization fulfill its requirements, such as meeting regulatory compliance and records management.
-Use Power BI auditing to audit actions performed by users, such as "View Report" and "View Dashboard".
-You cannot use auditing to audit permissions.
+Knowing who is taking what action on which item in your Power BI tenant can be critical in helping your organization fulfill its requirements, like meeting regulatory compliance and records management.
+Use Power BI auditing to audit actions done by users, like "View Report" and "View Dashboard".
+You can't use auditing to audit permissions.

 You must meet these requirements to access audit logs:

-If you have access to the audit log but are not a global admin or Power BI Service admin, you will not have access to the Power BI Admin portal.
+If you have access to the audit log but aren't a global admin or Power BI Service admin, you won't have access to the Power BI Admin portal.
 In this case, you must use a direct link to the Office 365 Security & Compliance Center.

 Access your audit logs

-To access logs, first make sure that logging is enabled in Power BI.
+To access logs, first make sure to enable logging in Power BI.
 For more information, see Audit logs in the admin portal documentation.
-There can be up to a 48 hour delay between enabling auditing and being able to view audit data.
+There can be up to a 48 hour delay between the time you enable auditing and when you can view audit data.
 If you don't see data immediately, check the audit logs later.
 There can be a similar delay between getting permission to view audit logs and being able to access the logs.

 The Power BI audit logs are available directly through the Office 365 Security & Compliance Center.
-There is also a link from the Power BI admin portal:
+There's also a link from the Power BI admin portal:

-In Power BI, select the gear icon in the upper right, then select Admin portal.
+In Power BI, select the gear icon in the upper-right corner, then select Admin portal.